 Understanding the Traditional School Year:

+How many weeks in a school year?
 In many countries, the conventional year adheres to a structured calendar that consists of approximately 36 to 40 weeks of instructional time.
 These weeks are further divided into various terms, quarters, or semesters.
 Here’s a breakdown of a typical school year:

 Fall Term (or Semester):